melocoh/COMP4945-ServiceScheduling/README.md

 * [Risham Johar](https://github.com/RishamJo)

 ## App Description
-This is an ASP.NET Core 5.0 (MVC & Entity Framework) web application for managing service shifts and bookings for employees and clients.
+This is a mobile-friendly ASP.NET Core 5.0 (MVC & Entity Framework) web application for managing service shifts and bookings for employees and clients.

 Main Features:
 * Create an employee or client account that gives access to different views of the application